-Reporting arrangements: The Chair of the Examination Board reports on the activities of the minutes of all meetings are maintained and available to internal staff of the College and to the
+Reporting arrangements: The Chair of the Examination Board reports on the activities of the Board to the Academic Council.

-Board to the Academic Council.
+Recording procedures: The Chair of the Examination Board is responsible for ensuring that minutes of all meetings are maintained and available to internal staff of the College and to the Academic Council.
+Minutes are forwarded to the Academic Council for approval.